ECC Members’ Responsibility

 In the interest of fairness all rostered members are expected to do their rostered turn of duty, any member who fails to do their rostered turn will not be eligible to race an ECC race until such time as they have completed a turn of duty.
-If you know you will not be able to meet your obligation it is up to you to organise somebody to do your duty in your stead and to inform the roster manager of the change.
-In organising an alternative you can swap with another club member or you can have a mature, responsible friend or family member fill in for you.
-One avenue to seek a replacement is the Roster Swap page.
+If you know you will not be able to meet your obligation it is up to you to organise somebody to do your duty in your stead and to inform the roster coordinator of the change.
+In organising an alternative you can swap with another club member or you can have a mature, responsible friend or family member, provided they are an AusCycling member, may fill in for you.

-For all venues, except Casey Fields, rostered members (or their proxy) must be at the venue at least one hour before the advertised race start time and are to report to the roster manager or Race Controller for assignment of duty.
-At Casey Fields rostered individuals do not need to be in attendance until around a half hour before the race start time.
+For all venues, except Casey Fields and Metec, rostered members (or their proxy) must be at the venue at least one (1) or 1.5 hour before the advertised race start time and are to report to the FACILITATOR for assignment of duty.
+At Casey Fields and Metec rostered individuals do not need to be in attendance until around a half hour (30 minutes) before the race start time.

 Is in charge of the day’s proceedings.
 Their job includes ensuring the course is set up correctly and that all traffic management requirements are in place, give the pre-race rider briefing, start the races, monitor and keep track of the races.
 The race referee has the authority to cancel races if conditions make it unsafe to continue.
 The race referee will administer any disciplinary actions or resolve any dispute as may be required.

 Traffic Controller (TC)

 Traffic controllers are qualified individuals, their responsibility is to stop traffic to make it safe for competitors.
 Traffic controllers will be deployed where there is a potential conflict with vehicular traffic.
 Traffic controllers will be assigned another official (corner marshal) who will assist by informing them of approaching cyclists.